Hillsdale station (Caltrain): Relocation

-The existing parking lot at Hillsdale was closed in 2018, and a temporary lot, accessible from 28th, 31st, and Delaware, will serve Hillsdale.
-After construction of the new Hillsdale station is complete, the temporary lot will be upgraded and serve as the new permanent lot.
-In its final configuration, there will be two lots east of the tracks; vehicle access to both the north lot (between 25th and 28th) and south lot (between 28th and 31st) is available from 28th, and there is an additional access point from 25th for the north lot.
+The existing parking lot at Hillsdale was closed in 2018, and a temporary lot, accessible from 28th, 31st, and Delaware, served Hillsdale.
+After construction of the new Hillsdale station was completed, that temporary lot was upgraded to serve as the new permanent lot.
+In its final configuration, there are two lots east of the tracks; vehicle access to both the north lot (between 25th and 28th) and south lot (between 28th and 31st) is available from 28th, and there is an additional access point from 25th for the north lot.
 Passengers can connect to SamTrans buses along El Camino Real.

 The station was temporarily closed on May 16, 2020 and initially was scheduled to reopen in fall 2020.
 The project, initially estimated to cost $180 million, had a cost overrun of $25.9 million due to delays.
 The 28th Avenue grade separation opened on March 1, 2021; with its opening, the at-grade crossing at 25th was closed.
 The station ultimately reopened at its new location on April 26, 2021.
 Later that year, 25th Avenue reopened on August 2, and 31st opened on August 27.